 I. Demonstrate respect, compassion, honesty, and integrity.
-Maintain a commitment to ethical principles, including protecting the confidentiality of patient information and providing patients with informed consent.
-Demonstrate responsiveness to the needs of patients and society which supersedes self-interest.
-Demonstrate accountability to patients and society and to the profession.
-Respect patient privacy, autonomy, and need to maintain a positive self-concept, irrespective of age, gender, or health belief system, and regardless of acuity of diseases.
+Have a commitment to ethical principles, including protecting the confidentiality of patient information and providing patients with informed consent.
+Demonstrate responsiveness to the needs of patients and society in a way which supersedes self-interest.
+Demonstrate accountability to patients, society, and to the profession.
 Demonstrate sensitivity and responsiveness to patient culture, age, gender, race, religion, national origin, socioeconomic status, sexual orientation, and disabilities.
-Demonstrate sensitivity to the ethical and legal dilemmas faced by providers working with patients with orthopaedic problems and strive to understand how the orthopaedist and care team deal with these dilemmas.
-Promptly recognize and acknowledge complications that arise.
-Maintain adequate documentation and timely completion of medical records.
-Acquire skills in basic responsibilities such as timeliness, appropriate attire, and empathetic interactions with patients, and with experience, move toward maintaining professional demeanor in stressful situations and observing and acting upon ethical violations.
-By the PGY5 year, demonstrate leadership by contributing to education of others about organizational policies and by acting in compliance with the AAOS Standards of Professionalism.